DUI & Criminal Traffic

 Arrested for DUI?
 Discuss your case with our Tucson DUI attorney by contacting our office at (520) 251-9561.

-Arizona DUI Law
+Understanding Arizona DUI Laws

 Arizona law classifies DUI offenses into three categories: Standard, when there is a BAC (Blood Alcohol Concentration) higher than 0.08%, 0.04% or more when operating a commercial vehicle, or any percent for those under the age of 21; extreme when there is a BAC (Blood Alcohol Concentration) of 0.15% or more; or aggravated, when a driver's license was previously suspended, there is a third offense in 84 months, or there is a passenger in the vehicle under 15 years of age.
 The punishment for Tucson DUI convictions are based on the previously mentioned classifications.